 - Intellectual property

-During diligence, we seek to gain a full appreciation of the underlying mechanism of action behind potential therapies and determine if they will be transformative and fundamentally change the course of the disease.
+During diligence, we seek to gain a full appreciation of the underlying mechanism of action behind potential therapies to determine if they will be transformative and fundamentally change the course of the disease.
 We work with the inventors/entrepreneurs to define what additional work needs to be done to identify the clinical candidate to support company formation.
-At this stage we may decide that the scientific idea is compelling but we must collaborate to create a new clinical candidate.
+At this stage we may decide that the scientific idea is compelling, but we must seek a new clinical candidate.